CIS1221-2023-2024/A6-IsPrime/OtherPrimalityMethodsCSharp/Readme.md

-To see code: IsPrimeIterativeCSharp -> IsPrimeIterative -> Progeram.cs
+To see code: OtherPrimalityMethodsCSharp -> OtherPrimalityMethodsCSharp -> Progeram.cs

 If you are using Visual Studio not Vistual Studio Code, Download whole file and then run the IsPrimeIterative.sln